Accounting & Finance

 Stable Assets

-The best option for new real estate investors who don’t want to take on many risks is stable assets.
+Stable assets are the best option for new real estate investors who don’t want to take on many risks.

-Look for properties that will attract trustworthy tenants and have compliant leases where everything’s covered.
+Look for properties that attract trustworthy tenants and have compliant leases covering everything.

 Value-Add Properties

-There are many homes for sale that other buyers don’t want simply due to their dated style.
+Many homes are for sale that other buyers don’t want simply due to their dated style.
 These are the properties that require renovations or updating.
 You’ll get the best price for them, but you may need to invest time and money to get good returns.

-The risk is high for these properties when a renovation turns out to be more costly than expected, but there’s also a high possibility of getting excellent returns.
+When a renovation turns out to be more costly than expected, the risk is high for these properties, but there’s also a high possibility of getting excellent returns.

 Distressed Assets

-These types of properties require more work before you can think of earning or renting them out.
-They often need a business plan, since there’s so much effort needed to get the properties up to the market rent.
+These properties require more work before you can earn or rent them out.
+They often need a business plan since there’s so much effort required to get the properties up to the market rent.

-If you’re the type of investor who sticks to a certain risk class, don’t hesitate to purchase a property that fits other risk profiles.
+If you’re an investor who sticks to a particular risk class, don’t hesitate to purchase a property that fits other risk profiles.
 This will help you challenge yourself in real estate investing, and it can make a difference in your portfolio.

 Conclusion